jtvberg/StreamDock/README.md

    There are also some build scripts in place (NOTE: You may want to disable notarization in the mac build script while testing your build as this can take a long time.)

 ## Releases / Known Issues
-   The current release works on Mac (signed and notarized).
-There are previous versions for Windows (self-signed) and Linux.
+   The current release works on Mac (signed and notarized), Windows (self-signed) and Linux.

    The auto-update should prompt you as new releases come out and then, post download, prompt you to install/restart.
 Sometimes, it won't do the restart.
 If you wait a minute and exit the app completely, it should automatically restart the new version (I think I have a fix for this coming in the next release.)